Community Mapping

 What is “Community Mapping?”

-Community mapping techniques are used around the world in a variety of settings, to help engage people in participatory research and analysis of their own circumstances so they can be better equipped to change them.
 Techniques and process-steps vary widely within these toolkits, but they all emphasize working together to understand how commonly shared space, resources, or conditions are experienced differently, according to people’s different positions and perspectives.
 This approach is optimistic in its premise that with better ways of sharing information and doing research about our lives, we will become more empathetic, insightful, energized, and skilled in problem-solving for justice.
 These toolkits are therefore helpful in situations where community development is needed.

-Read more, below: decolonize knowledge & build community
+Read more below: decolonize knowledge & build community

-Currently, 153 is working with “We Belong: Collaboration for Community-Engaged Research and Immigrant Justice.”
+In the past, 153 worked with We Belong: Collaboration for Community-Engaged Research and Immigrant Justice.”

 The We Belong Project is a collaborative effort among the CISER Project of the Center for Labor Studies in Sociology, Community Mapping of the Oakes CARA Program, the Thriving Immigrants Collaborative of Santa Cruz County, and many other organizations and contributors who are committed to research and community discussion for justice in our region.
 Read more about We Belong.